Willem Janszoon: First voyage to Australia

 In 1607, Admiral Cornelis Matelieff de Jonge sent Janszoon to Ambon and Banda.
 In 1611, Janszoon returned to the Netherlands, believing that the south coast of New Guinea was joined to the land along which he had sailed, and Dutch maps reproduced that error for many years.
-Though there have been suggestions that earlier navigators from China, France, or Portugal may have discovered parts of Australia earlier, the Duyfken is the first Eurasian vessel definitely known to have done so.

 Second voyage to Australia

-Janszoon reported that on 31 July 1618, he had landed on an island at 22° South with a length of 22 miles and 240 miles SSE of the Sunda Strait.
-This is generally interpreted as a description of the peninsula from Point Cloates (22°43′S 113°40′E) to North West Cape (21°47′S 114°09′E) on the Western Australian coast, which Janszoon presumed was an island, without fully circumnavigating it.
+Janszoon reported that on 31 July 1618 he had landed on an island at 22° South with a length of 22 miles and 240 miles south-southeast of the Sunda Strait.
+This is generally interpreted as a description of the peninsula from Point Cloates (22°43′S 113°40′E) to North West Cape (21°47′S 114°09′E) on the Western Australian coast, which Janszoon presumed was an island without fully circumnavigating it.